-It is led by two people with personal experience of hearing loss in their own lives.
-One will have a personal hearing loss themselves and so will have practical experience of managing the daily challenges that brings; the other will have a personal understanding of the frustrations hearing loss brings to the family or to other close relationships.
-Both will be experienced group facilitators, and their role is to help the members of the group agree on the topics they wish to discuss.
+On the day, the LinkUp Online is led by up to two experienced Hearing Link facilitators who have personal experience or understanding of hearing loss.
+One will have hearing loss themselves and so will have practical experience of managing the daily challenges that brings; the other will have a personal understanding of the frustrations hearing loss brings to the family or to other close relationships.
+(For smaller break-out groups, the session may be lead by one facilitator.)

-In addition to this, there will be two or three volunteers who all have personal experience of hearing loss in one way or another.
-Their role is to make sure the practical arrangements run smoothly, and to share their own personal experiences and the solutions they have found for the problems they have encountered.
+In addition to this, our sessions will be supported by up to two Event Support Volunteers who all have personal experience of hearing loss in one way or another.
+Their role is to make sure the sessions run smoothly, from a personal and technical point of view, and to also share their own personal experiences of hearing loss and the solutions they have found for the problems they have encountered.

 How does communication work?

 During the sessions, we provide speech to text reporting (whereby everything that is said is typed in real-time and displayed on a screen) so that everyone can follow what is being said.
 During small group work, at a minimum, we will utilise closed captions subtitling provided by our online platform.

 The most important thing to remember is that everyone is in the same boat, so everyone understands and looks out for each other.
 You may feel deeply anxious that this will be too tiring, or that you will be left out of the conversation.
 We can assure that this is one place where good communication is practised, and everyone is included.